 New Year Weightloss Resolutions - Do They Work?

-Have you ever noticed how the TV ads encourage us to scoff our faces leading up to Christmas, only to scold us shortly afterwards by suggesting it's time to go on a New Year's Resolution inspired diet?
-One minute, there are images of cream being poured over chocolate cake and only a few days later after Christmas, it's images of smiley slim people on treadmills eating low fat yoghurt.
+Have you ever noticed how the TV ads encourage us to scoff our faces leading up to Christmas, only to scold us shortly afterward by suggesting it's time to go on a New Year's Resolution-inspired diet?
+One minute, there are images of cream being poured over chocolate cake and only a few days later after Christmas, it's images of smiley slim people on treadmills eating low-fat yoghurt.